Menu

 The Starter Home Scheme

-The scheme is being overseen by the Home Builders Federation, and only home builders signed up for the scheme will be able to offer homes with a discount.
+The scheme is being overseen by the Home Builders Federation, and only home builders who have signed up will be able to offer homes at a discount.

-The maximum cost of the homes will be £250,000 for England and in London, it’s increased to a maximum of £450,000.
+The maximum cost of homes will be £250,000 in England, and in London it’s increased to £450,000.
 Buying a home through the Starter Home scheme will get a 20% discount on the purchase price.

 Help to Buy Shared Ownership – known as Co-Ownership in Northern Ireland

-The equity you can’t afford is bought by a housing association, and you pay the rent based on the amount they own, sort of like what you would do anyway with interest payments to a mortgage lender.
+A housing association buys the equity you can’t afford, and you pay the rent based on the amount they own, sort of like what you would do anyway with interest payments to a mortgage lender.

 The more equity you have, the less rent you pay to the housing association.

 You can buy more equity at any time after your initial purchase using a process called staircasing.
-The amount of rent you pay is capped at a maximum of 3%.
+The amount of rent you pay is capped at 3%.

-There will be a 5% deposit required, and shared ownership is only available on leasehold properties, so there is a chance of a service charge being payable too.
+A 5% deposit will be required, and shared ownership is only available on leasehold properties, so there is a chance a service charge will be payable.

 For the Help to Buy Shared Ownership Scheme in England, your annual household income must be under £80,000 per year or £90,000 for London.